 Using thumb, rub from the center out.
 Careful not to stretch the vinyl.
 If you get any bubbles don't be too concerned. it's just trapped air and will go down naturally over the next day or so (as the vinyl breathes).
 If you don't want to wait, simply prick any bubbles with a sharp pin and force the air out.

-A handy tip is to use a bottle of Windex (or glass cleaner) and spray the sticky side of the sticker first.
+A handy tip is to use a bottle of Windex (or any glass cleaner) and spray the sticky side of the sticker first.
 Then place the sticker on the surface and squeegee the Windex out from behind the sticker with your thumbs.
 That way you get no bubbles or creases.
 The liquid will dry soon enough and the sticker remains in place.
-Try Windex on a small section of your vehicle first, to make sure the paint surface is compatible with cleaning agents.
+Try on a small section of your vehicle first, to make sure the paint surface is compatible with cleaning agents.

 A credit card wrapped with soft cloth makes a great squeegee.
 The cloth makes sure the card doesn't scratch the sticker!